Chancellor: Estonia

-In Estonia, a Chancellor (Kantsler) directs the work of a ministry and coordinates institutions subject to the ministry, comparably to a Permanent Secretary in Great Britain.
-A ministry can also have one or several Vice-Chancellors (Asekantsler), who fulfill the duties of the Chancellor, when they are absent.
-The Chancellor of Justice (Õiguskantsler, currently Ülle Madise) supervises the legality of actions taken by the government and monitors the implementation of basic civil liberties.
+In Estonia, a chancellor (kantsler) directs the work of a ministry and coordinates institutions subject to the ministry.
+A ministry can also have one or several vice-chancellors (asekantsler), who fulfill the duties of the chancellor, when they are absent.
+The chancellor of justice (Õiguskantsler, currently Ülle Madise) supervises the legality of actions taken by the government and monitors the implementation of basic civil liberties.

+Non-governmental positions

+France

+In France, the chancellor of the Institut de France (French: chancelier de l'Institut de France) is elected for a renewable 3-year term by the Institut's central administrative committee among its members.
+The officeholder has to then be confirmed by the President of France.
+The officeholder is responsible for the administration of the Institut and the implementation of the committee's decisions.

 United States

-In the United States, the only "chancellor" established by the federal government is the Chancellor of the Smithsonian Institution, a largely ceremonial office held by the Chief Justice of the United States.
+In the United States, the only "chancellor" established by the federal government is the Chancellor of the Smithsonian Institution, a largely ceremonial office held by the chief justice of the United States.
 As the Smithsonian is a research and museum system, its use of the title is perhaps best thought of as akin to a university's chancellor.

 Ecclesiastical position

 The chancellor is the principal record-keeper of a diocese or eparchy, or their equivalent.
 The chancellor is a notary, so that he may certify official documents, and often has other duties at the discretion of the bishop of the diocese: he may be in charge of some aspect of finances or of managing the personnel connected with diocesan offices, although his delegated authority cannot extend to vicars of the diocesan bishop, such as vicars general, episcopal vicars or judicial vicars.
 His office is within the "chancery".
 Vice-chancellors may be appointed to assist the chancellor in busy chanceries.
 Normally, the chancellor is a priest or deacon, although in some circumstances a layperson may be appointed to the post.
 In the eparchial curia a chancellor is to be appointed who is to be a presbyter (priest) or deacon and whose principal obligation, unless otherwise established by the particular law, is to see that the acts of the curia are gathered and arranged as well as preserved in the archives of the eparchial curia.

-In England, the Consistory courts of the Church of England are each presided over by a Chancellor of the Diocese.
+In England, the Consistory courts of the Church of England are each presided over by a chancellor of the diocese.

-In the United Methodist Church, each Annual Conference has a Conference Chancellor, who is the Annual Conference's legal adviser and representative.
-While the Annual Conference usually hires outside professional counsel in matters that require legal representation, that hiring and representation is done under the supervision, and with the consent, of the Conference Chancellor.
+In the United Methodist Church, each annual conference has a conference chancellor, who is the annual conference's legal adviser and representative.
+While the annual conference usually hires outside professional counsel in matters that require legal representation, that hiring and representation is done under the supervision, and with the consent, of the conference chancellor.